shish/shimmie2/README.md

 a live system:

 ```
-docker run -p 0.0.0.0:8123:8000 shimmie
+docker run -p 0.0.0.0:8123:8000 -v /mnt/shimmie-data:/app/data shimmie
 ```

-Then you can visit your server on port 8123 to see the site.
+Then you can visit your server on port 8123 to see the site, with data stored in /mnt/shimmie-data on your local drive.

-Note that the docker image is entirely self-contained and has no persistence (assuming you use the sqlite database); each `docker run` will give a clean un-installed image.

 ### Upgrade from earlier versions